When is the best time to go to Antarctica?

 These extra daylight hours gives you more time each day to explore, making them very popular as you get to see a bit more of the Peninsula in the same number of days.

 The slightly higher prices for early January reflect this popularity.
-Also in January you'll see lots of penguin chicks having fun as they learn to run away from their mothers, and seals of various species abound.
+In January you'll also see lots of penguin chicks having fun as they learn to run away from their mothers, while various species of seals abound.

 February's the time for sailing all the way to the Polar Circle, the Sun's rays through December and January having weakened the pack ice significantly enough to allow for exploring the Peninsula so far south.